 When charged particles from the sun get trapped in Earth's magnetic field, they smash into air molecules above the magnetic poles, causing them to glow, a phenomenon known as the aurorae, the northern and southern lights.

 Oxygen is the most abundant element in rocks in Earth's crust, composing roughly 47 percent of the weight of all rock.
 The second most abundant element is silicon at 27 percent, followed by aluminum at 8 percent, iron at 5 percent, calcium at 4 percent, and sodium, potassium, and magnesium at about 2 percent each.

-The Earth's core is about 4,400 miles (7,100 kilometers) wide, slightly larger than half the Earth's diameter and roughly the size of Mars.
-The outermost 1,400 miles (2,250 kilometers) of the core are liquid, while the inner core — about four-fifths as big as Earth's moon at some 1,600 miles (2,600 kilometers) in diameter — is solid.
+Earth's core is about 4,400 miles (7,100 km) wide, slightly larger than half the Earth's diameter and roughly the size of Mars.
+The outermost 1,400 miles (2,250 km) of the core are liquid, while the inner core — about four-fifths as big as Earth's moon at some 1,600 miles (2,600 km) in diameter — is solid.

 The leading explanation for how the moon formed was that a giant impact knocked off the raw ingredients for the moon off the primitive molten Earth and into orbit.
 Scientists have suggested the impactor was roughly 10 percent the mass of Earth, about the size of Mars.

 Earth is the only planet in the universe known to possess life.
 There are several million known species of life, ranging from the bottom of the deepest ocean to a few miles into the atmosphere, and scientists think far more remain to be discovered.
 Scientists figure there are between 5 million and 100 million species on Earth, but science has only identified about 2 million of them.

 - Earth's Atmosphere: Composition, Climate & Weather